DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.md

 in \"mySetup.h\".

 An output is defined by using the `<Z id vpin iflag>` command.
-Refer to `reference/software/command-summary-consolidated:outputs (configuring the ex-commandstation)`{.interpreted-text role="ref"} for further information on this command.
+Refer to `reference/software/command-summary-consolidated:outputs (configuring the ex-commandstation)` for further information on this command.

 This command will associate the provided output ID with the LED connected to the VPin as defined in the configuration commands in the